-FLORIDA KEYS Comments: Reported in 1884 by J. Cosmo Melvill for the island of Key West.
+FLORIDA KEYS Comments: First collected between 1838 and 1853 by John Loomis Blodgett on the island of Key West.
 Reported in 1907 by C.F.
 Millspaugh for the lower sandy Keys.
-Reported in 1913 by John Kunkel Small for coastal sand dunes and hammocks throughout the Florida Keys.
+Reported in 1913 by John Kunkel Small for hammocks, pinelands and coastal sand dunes throughout the Florida Keys.
 We consider this native and extant throughout the Florida Keys.

 STATE PARKS Occurrence: